AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

     * View test profiles and their attributes
 * AEM Assets Essentials must be provisioned for your instance

+>[!NOTE]
+> The exercises were developed based on the Luma sample data.
+It is recommended to set up a training sandbox configured with the sample data.
+Please visit the tutorial (Configure a training sandbox)[/help/tutorial-configure-a-training-sandbox/introduction-and-prerequisites.md] for detailed instructions.

 ### Required actions

+* If you are new to Adobe Journey Optimizer, complete the course [Getting started with Journey Optimizer for Journey Managers and Administrators](https://experienceleague.adobe.com/?recommended=JourneyOptimizer-U-1-2021.1).

 * Before you can get started, download the [luma-assets.zip](/help/challenges/assets/email-assets/luma-assets.zip) file.
 It contains all assets required for to complete the challenges